dmurph/display-mode/explainer.md

 *   `required` specifies the display modifiers that **need** to be supported by the browser for this display mode to become active.
 The configuration is used IFF all requirements are supported.
 *   `optional` specifies the display modifiers that **may** be supported by the browser (and will be applied if they are supported).

-Then, these display mode names can be used in the `display-override` list just like any of the built in display modes.
+Then, these display mode names can be used in the `display_override` list just like any of the built in display modes.

 ## No new entries in `display` mode fallback chain